Menu

 Laser Game Evolution

 It’s an outdoor laser tag at La Citadelle, what could be better?
-The event takes place February 5th to 8th and includes a tank, lots of sparkly lights, and music.
+The event takes on multiple nights and includes a tank, lots of sparkly lights, and music for 6 to 9 PM.

 St-Hubert Snow Bath